astroidmail/astroid/README.md

 You can usually find us at <a href="irc://irc.freenode.net/#astroid">#astroid</a> ([web](https://webchat.freenode.net/?channels=#astroid)) or <a href="irc://irc.freenode.net/#notmuch">#notmuch</a> ([web](https://webchat.freenode.net/?channels=#notmuch)) at irc.freenode.net.

+This project adheres to [Contributor Covenant Code of Conduct v1.4](http://contributor-covenant.org/version/1/4/).

 ## acknowledgements

   The main inspiration for astroid is the [sup] mail user agent. [sup]